-- $(1) \qquad \text{The indicated option vests 20\% on the grant date and 20\% on each subsequent annual anniversary of the grant date.}$ - (2) The indicated option vests 25% on each anniversary of the grant date. - (3) The indicated options were repriced via an exchange for outstanding options.
-They vest 25% on the grant date of May 17, 2006 and 25% on each subsequent anniversary of the grant date.
+The indicated option vested 20% on the grant date and 20% on each subsequent annual anniversary of the grant date.
+The indicated option vests 25% on each anniversary of the grant date.
+(1)

+The indicated options vested 25% on the grant date and 25% on each subsequent anniversary of the grant date.